playi/pxt/docs/telemetry.md

 Client side telemetry is collected for Microsoft MakeCode [websites](https://makecode.com).

-Microsoft MakeCode uses the [Application Insights Javascript SDK](https://github.com/Microsoft/ApplicationInsights-JS) to collect the telemetry information.
+Microsoft MakeCode uses the [Application Insights Javascript SDK](https://github.com/microsoft/ApplicationInsights-JS) to collect the telemetry information.

 ## Cookies

-There are two types of cookies stored by Microsoft MakeCode.
+There are three types of cookies stored by Microsoft MakeCode website.

-- Language selection cookie.
+- Language selection cookie (PXT_LANG).
 This is used to persist the language selection by user across sessions (Examples: English, French or German).
-- Application Insight cookie for user tracking.
+- Application Insight cookie (ai_user & ai_session) for user behavior tracking.
 This is used to correlate the data across sessions.
+No PII information is collected.

-There's no authentication in MakeCode and it doesn't perform any authenticated user tracking or use cookies to identify authenticated users.
+- Identity cookie (x-mkcd-auth-token) if you log into our website where it is supported.

 ## Application Insights SDK Telemetry